SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/Appearance/CustomShape/README.md

 #Custom Shape

-This sample demonstrate how to change the custom shape for port.
+This sample demonstrates how to change the custom shape for the port.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent